-The BBC and ITV’s answer to Netflix, BritBox is the British broadcasters’ “joint vision” for a streaming service in the UK.
+BritBox is BBC’s and ITV’s joint vision for a streaming service in the UK.

 What is BritBox?